 Fake, malicious WordPress plugins are not new.
-The proliferation of fake plugins generating spam files, though, has blossomed in recent months.
+The proliferation of fake or malicious plugins generating spam files, though, has blossomed in recent months.
 We’ve seen blatant rip-offs of existing plugins, fake plugins that are one letter away from their legitimate counterpart, and even a created-from-scratch, malware-serving plugin using a ripped version of the WordPress.org plugins site.

 How Fake WordPress Plugins Infect Sites

 Unfortunately there’s no one concrete way fake plugins end up on WordPress sites.
 We can however discuss a few common ways they are “installed.”
 And the first method is just that–a fake plugin is installed by the site owner.